 How to Respond to Comments on Your Business’s Facebook Page

 If a mistake was clearly made on your part, respond and correct the situation quickly.
-Apologies can go a long way as long as you explain that steps are being taken to correct the situation.
+Apologies can go a long way if you explain that steps are being taken to correct the situation.

 If someone leaves a negative comment about something that never actually took place or is based on incorrect facts, correct him.
 Always be polite because often people don’t realize they’ve made an error.
 If you don’t respond, however, this misconception could spread and escalate.

-An irate person may never be satisfied, so you may be better off not doing anything.
-Sometimes, people direct their frustration with the world toward you and your Facebook Page.
-If you’re dealing with such a person — you can figure out whether you are based on other comments she’s made — it’s often better not to enter a fight you’re never going to win.
-Instead, invest your time and efforts where you can have a positive result.
+An irate person may never be satisfied, so you may be better off doing nothing.
+Sometimes people direct their frustration with the world toward you on Facebook.
+To know if that is the case, take a look at other comments she’s made.
+You may conclude it’s better not to enter a fight you’re never going to win.
+Instead, invest your efforts where you can have a positive result.

 Don’t engage in a fight you can’t win.
-Sometimes, a response does more harm than good.
+Sometimes a response does more harm than good.
 A negative comment or review can have a devastating effect on a company’s online reputation.
-However, you don’t want to engage in a back-and-forth that will uncover more cracks in the armor, so to speak.
-Often in these situations, it’s best to take a passive role as opposed to going for the jugular.
+However, you don’t want to engage in a back-and-forth that uncovers more cracks in the armor, so to speak.
+Often in these situations, just take a passive role as opposed to going for the jugular.

 Don’t let anger derail your response.
-Although the saying it’s not personal, it’s just business, is good in principle, it’s a lot harder in practice.
 Disparaging Facebook comments can really make you angry.
-Rather than rattle off a negative response, either have someone else who is less emotional about the situation respond or sit on the sidelines and wait until your emotions calm before responding.
-An angry response can go a long way in damaging your relationship with the customer and can have a spill-over effect on all who read it.
+Rather than rattle off a negative response, either have someone else who is less emotional about the situation respond or wait until your emotions calm before responding.
+An angry response can really damage your relationship with the customer and can have a spill-over effect on all who read it.